 Delta 8 THC is now legal in Florida, and we couldn’t be happier!
-We hope to see more states follow suit with this change so that the cannabis plant can be legalized on a national level.
-Our team here at BiowellnessX can help you with all your Delta 8 THC needs; we have many products that can help you with all your aliments.
+We hope to see more states follow suit with this change so that the cannabis plant can be legalized nationally.
+Our team here at BiowellnessX can help you with all your Delta 8 THC needs; we have many products that can help you with all your ailments.
 Let one of our customer service reps help you out today!

 - Senate Bill 1766- Senate Bill 1766 (2021) – The Florida Senate (flsenate.gov)